 The membrane is not directional, so as it becomes more vapor permeable due to rising relative humidity around it the vapor will move through it in the direction of lower vapor pressure.
 Consequently, INTELLO is not suitable as an interior membrane in consistently high-humidity occupancies like indoor swimming pools.

 With this ability to allow for inward drying, INTELLO can provide safety in even the most demanding circumstances.
 Below is a graph from an extensive Pro Clima study showing the relative drying ability of various vapor retarders.

 This demonstrates the performance of different air barriers in one of the worst-case scenarios, where you have a north facing pitched roof at high altitude and a construction loaded with moisture at the outset - as construction often can be.
-The assembly starts with 6 kg/m2 water content after construction.
-Where the inboard OSB and plastic sheets are causing moisture problems, keeping the initial moisture load of the assembly constant, the intelligent vapor membrane, INTELLO, is driving down the moisture content to safe levels.
+The assembly starts with 6 kg/m2 (1.22 lbs/sq ft) water content inside the assembly as conservative starting point that simulates in case damp construction materials were used.
+In cases where the inboard OSB, Poly-ethelene (PE) is used as vapor-barriers - these materials can cause moisture problems.
+They do not allow the initial construction moisture load to dry out - it remains constant at 6 kg/m2.
+When using Pro Clima's intelligent vapor retarder, INTELLO, it drives down the moisture content to safe levels.
 For more on this, read our post: Why The Vapor Curve Matters.